 So who has more than limited access to the server?
 The server admin. ("Admin" being short for "administrator".)

 The server's admin can create new resources on the server.
 The admin controls the users of the server, and determines their privileges.
 When I signed up with the company that makes my small corner of the server available to me, it created a folder which is where you are taken when you ask for "sheepdogguides.com".
 The admin gave me the password needed to "get into" that folder for anything more than read access.
 One of an admin's most critical roles is ensuring the security of the server.
 Only the right people should be able to do the things that can be done!

 What I've called "the company" here is more usually referred to as a "web hosting service".
 It is giving access to a "service" and "server", in the narrow, computing sense, but in "web hosting service", we are really using the term in the more everyday sense of, say, "train service".
 (Not so very different, in general terms, I suppose.)
-I have used www.1and1.com and www.1and1.co.uk for many years, very happily.
-(If you go on from the first link to open an account, it help$ me... but i wouldn't be recommending them unless happy with their service and prices.)
+I have used Ionos.com (and Ionos.co.uk) for many years, very happily.
+(From back when they called themselves "1 and 1")

 A little sidebar....

 This essay is trying to help you get going with various client/ server set ups.
 I've made a start by trying to discuss something you probably know about... "using the internet" (to view pages from "the World Wide Web"), but describing that activity in "client/ server" terms.
 I'm not making an analogy... using the internet really is a client/ server activity.
 But not a lot of people understand it in those terms, nor need to.

 In this sidebar I'd like to mention a few things inherent in web browsing which are not, essentially, matters of How Client Server works.